-- 1. Log on to the everRun Availability Console on the target everRun system. - If you are restoring a VM from a USB device or network share (instead of the PC running the everRun Availability Console), mount the device or share on the everRun system as described in Mounting a USB Device or Network-mounted Folder on the everRun System. - 3.
+- 1. Log on to the everRun Availability Console on the target everRun system. - 2.
+If you are restoring a VM from a USB device or network share (instead of the PC running the ever-Run Availability Console), mount the device or share on the everRun system as described in Mounting a USB Device or Network-mounted Folder on the everRun System. - 3.
 On the Virtual Machines page (see The Virtual Machines Page), select the VM that you want to restore in the upper panel. - 4.
 In the lower panel, click Restore or click Import/Restore near the top pane. - 5.
 Select one of the following: - Import from my PC-Imports the VM from the PC running everRun Availability Console. - a.
 Click Next. - b.
 Click Browse to locate the appropriate folder on a local computer. - c.
 Click the name of the desired file. - d.
 Click Open. - Import from USB-Imports the VM from a USB device mounted on the everRun system.

 Click Next and then select a partition from the pull-down menu.
 Click List OVFs/OVAs and select the appropriate file from the pull-down menu.
 You can optionally search for a file by entering the file name or partial file name in the Search Files box.
-Import from remote/network Windows Share(CIFS/SMB)-Imports the VM from a Windows share on your local network.
+The box lists OVA files that have names matching the name entered in the box, and that reside in various directories: